jyoo/jyoo.dev/src/posts/2020-10-27-deploying-static-websites-with-nuxtjs-on-aws-s3-github-actions.md

 -----

-## Making / Updating Github repo
+## Making / Updating GitHub repo

-Using Github actions, you can commit and push your version to your Github repo and deploy that version to your S3 bucket at the same time.
+Using GitHub actions, you can commit and push the new version of your website to your GitHub repo and deploy that version to your S3 bucket at the same time.
 Create `push.yml` that contains the following:
 ```
 name: CI/CD
 on: